On this page

 JSA is a secondary statutory body, within the Department of Employment and Workplace Relations (DEWR) and was established through legislation to provide advice to government.
 DEWR’s and JSA’s AI initiatives are overseen by the AI Accountable Officer, who also serves as the department’s Chief Data Officer.
 This role ensures robust monitoring and evaluation of AI systems to maintain effectiveness, fairness, and compliance with government policies and the law.
 JSA is committed to adapting AI systems as needed to align with evolving legislation, ethical standards, and public expectations.

-To support these efforts, DEWR has established a robust governance framework to ensure the ethical, transparent, and secure use of AI, to which JSA is accountable and participates in.
+To support these efforts, DEWR has established a robust governance framework to ensure the ethical, transparent, and secure use of AI.
 Key elements include:

-- AI Governance: The department’s AI Adoption Committee oversees all AI initiatives, ensuring they align with DEWR’s strategic objectives and government standards.
+- AI Governance: The department’s AI Adoption Committee oversees all AI initiatives deployed by the department, ensuring they align with DEWR’s strategic objectives and government standards.
+The Committee advises the AI Accountable Official in overseeing AI initiatives by third party providers such as employment service providers.

-- Ethical Principles: AI development and deployment adhere to DEWR’s Ethics Framework and whole-of-government AI guidelines, embedding considerations like privacy, safety, lawfulness and fairness from the outset.
+- Ethical and Privacy Principles: AI development and deployment adhere to DEWR’s Data, Digital and AI Ethics Policy and whole-of-government AI guidelines, embedding considerations like privacy, safety, lawfulness, transparency and fairness from the outset.
+Privacy assessments and data security considerations are embedded into the AI governance process, ensuring that the department’s AI tools maintain the privacy of Australians and that their use adheres to our privacy policy.

 - Cybersecurity Standards: DEWR is committed to applying the cybersecurity requirements outlined in the Australian Government Information Security Manual (ISM) and the Protective Security Policy Framework (PSPF), using a risk-based approach, to ensure the secure operation of all AI applications.